Aspen's Best Bar Menus & Cocktails - Aspen Real Life

 Caroline Tory also likes the tacos at Ellina, “The summer squash and halibut are my favs.”
 Tory is the Managing Director at Aspen Words, a literary arts center of the Aspen Institute that hosts writers’ conferences, residencies, an author speaker series, youth programs, and a literary prize.
 She’s also an outstanding athlete, I feel tired just looking at her Instagram posts!
 As for her favorite cocktail, Tory loves La Boca del Diablo.
 It’s a unique take on a margarita—love the cilantro and lime.”

-MEAT & CHEESE RESTAURANT AND FARM SHOP
+MEAT & CHEESE

 Tory also says, “One of my favorite memories of this past summer was sitting outside of Meat & Cheese with our Writer in Residence Ayana Mathis, drinking ‘Plums the Word’ cocktail, which is a summery take on a Manhattan.
 Pair it with the baked ricotta board or beef carpaccio.”
 Sure sounds yummy!
 Meat & Cheese on E. Hopkins Ave. has a small bar surrounded by a gorgeous wall of flowers painted by Oizi, a Detroit artist.
 Meat & Cheese features incredible boards, local cheeses, charcuterie, and seasonal produce.